 We are in the midst of a fashion epidemic.
 Fast fashion – those clothes you buy to wear once and throw away, is killing the enviroment.
 The simple truth is, you don’t need a new outfit for every photo you snap.
 In fact, you probably don’t need most photos.
-Classic style is the weapon in your wardrobe; the ultimate look that will make your outfit timeless.
+Classic style is the best weapon to have in your wardrobe.
+It’s the ultimate look that will make your outfits timeless.

 A Name is Forever

 I gasped at the news of the recently deceased Givenchy.
 Although he quietly stepped away from the spotlight decades earlier; this is the man who created Audrey Hepburn’s dress in Breakfast at Tiffany’s.
-The dress that I have admired and loved.
+The dress that I have spent years admiring.
 Collectively, Givenchy taught me that elegance can be sexy, chic and glamorous.

 Fashion houses are expensive and not attainable to most.
-But if you can afford to splurge on a piece or buy one on sale, you can be assured that you are buying quality.
+However, if you can afford to splurge on a piece or buy a luxury item on sale, you can be assured that you are buying quality.

-When I think about how much that I have spent on buying cheap clothes to wear for one event, I realise that those clothes are no longer with me.
-A classic style piece however, could still be hanging in my wardrobe.
+When I think about how much I have spent on buying cheap clothes to wear for one event, I realise that those clothes are no longer with me.
+A classic style piece on the other hand, could still be hanging in my wardrobe today.

 I don’t know about style.
 I know about my personal style – Diane Kruger

 It’s not just about luxury labels.
 Opting to buy from a good high-street retailer will be cost-effective in the long run.